nodejs/node/doc/api/repl.markdown

 `function () {}`

 Emitted when the user exits the REPL in any of the defined ways.
-Namely, typing `.exit` at the repl, or pressing Ctrl+C twice to signal SIGINT.
+Namely, typing `.exit` at the repl, pressing Ctrl+C twice to signal SIGINT, or pressing Ctrl+D to signal "end" on the `input` stream.

 Example of listening for `exit`: